Low Sets and Closure Properties of Counting Function Classes: Introduction

-In \autoref{sec-fp}, we study the closure of counting function classes under left composition with $\fpl$.
+In \Cref{sec-fp}, we study the closure of counting function classes under left composition with $\fpl$.
 In \cite{ogi93}, it is shown that the closure of $\sp$ under composition with multivariate $\fpl$-functions is equivalent to $\pp = \up$, and for $\spanp$ this closure is equivalent to $\p^{\pp} = \np$ (in \cite{vol96}, this statement is extended to $\pp = \np$).
 We show that in these theorems univariate $\fpl$-functions can be considered, and the closure of $\sp$ is also equivalent to $\sp = \upsv$.
-For $\spanp$, this closure is equivalent to $\spanp = \npsv$.
-Analogous theorems for $\gapp$ \cite{thi94,gup91,fen94} and $\totp$ \cite{iva25} are also known. \autoref{table} summarizes the results, which show that each of the classes $\sp$, $\gapp$, $\gappl$, $\totp$, and $\spanp$ is closed under left composition with $\fpl$ if and only if it coincides with its low class of functions.
+For $\spanp$, we show that this closure is equivalent to $\spanp = \npsv$.
+Analogous theorems for $\gapp$ \cite{thi94,gup91,fen94} and $\totp$ \cite{iva25} are also known.
+In \cite{vol96}, Vollmer and Wagner proved that $\pp = \up$ (or, equivalently, $\cp = \up$ \cite{ogi93}) if and only if $\mathsf{FCH} = \sp$, which is equivalent to that $\sp$ is low for itself. \Cref{table} summarizes the results, which show that each of the classes $\sp$, $\gapp$, $\gappl$, $\totp$, and $\spanp$ is closed under left composition with $\fpl$ if and only if it coincides with its low class of functions.

-In \autoref{sec-sev}, we prove an auxiliary lemma, which shows that a composition of counting functions with multivariate $\fp$-functions is the same as a composition with univariate $\fp$-functions.
-We use this result in \autoref{sec-fp}.
+In \Cref{sec-sev}, we prove an auxiliary lemma, which shows that a composition of counting functions with multivariate $\fp$-functions is the same as a composition with univariate $\fp$-functions.
+We use this result in \Cref{sec-fp}.
 By a similar argument, we prove that a NPTM with a $\sp$ oracle can always make at most one query to the oracle preserving the same number of accepting paths.